brachi-wernick/kafka-stream-skeleton/README.md

 schema must be located in <root_directory>/schema.

-current schema is model.avro that has same types has the model used for stream processing.
+current schema is model.avro that has same types as the model used for stream processing.

 schema is used in docker-compose file, in image `datagen`